ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 ### Number

-You can use the {@link module:ui/labeledfield/labeledfieldview~LabeledFieldView `LabaledFieldView`} class to instantiate an input.
-It takes two parameters: {@link module:ui/labeledfield/labeledfieldview~LabeledFieldView#locale `locale`} and a helper function.
-Pass the {@link module:ui/labeledfield/utils#createLabeledInputNumber `createLabeledInputNumber()`} helper function to create a number input.
+To create a number field, pass the {@link module:ui/labeledfield/utils#createLabeledInputNumber `createLabeledInputNumber()`} helper function as the second parameter to the {@link module:ui/labeledfield/labeledfieldview~LabeledFieldView `LabeledFieldView`} class.

 ```js
 import { createLabeledInputNumber, LabeledFieldView } from '@ckeditor/ckeditor5-ui';